 WooCommerce is by far the most used and most extensible eCommerce plugin for WordPress.
 It’s a powerful tool to sell products online.
 One of the most asked questions about WooCommerce is: How many products can WordPress (WooCommerce) manage?
 It’s a legitimate question if WooCommerce is an option to build a large store.

-What WooCommerce says about it?On WooCommerce’s official documentation, there is no defined cap set.
+, there is no defined cap set.
 But they gave a hint of what can condition this limit, such as:

 - Hosting server & company